Enizeqo28/web-application-project2/README1.md

-# Hello, my name is Eni!
+# Hello, my name is Eni and this is my project!

 # Install the required MySQL package
 ```